If you are in danger or need help, here are some steps you can take:

 DON'T WAIT.
 GET HELP NOW!

-Is your life in danger?
+Is you life in danger?
 Click here for Lethality Assesment.pdf

-For a complete guide to planning your safety, please download our Safety Planning Guide.pdf
+For a complete guide to safety planning, click here: Safety Planning Guide.pdf

 Need Legal Help?
 Call our hotline to arrange an appointment to speak to one of our Advocates!